Researching the Legal System of the Lao People’s Democratic Republic

 • To have other rights and perform other obligations according to law.

-The National Assembly Standing Committee appoints, transfers and removes Judges of the People’s Supreme Court; the President, Vice-President and Judges of People’s Courts.[133]
-The Vice-President of the People’s Supreme Court is appointed or removed by the President of the State.[134]
+The President of the Supreme People’s Court is elected or removed by the National Assembly.[133]
+The Vice-President of the Supreme People’s Supreme Court is appointed or removed by the President of the State.[134]
 The President of the People’s Supreme Court may only be appointed or removed by the National Assembly.[135]

 • To ensure the equality of citizen before law and court;